Best Hip Mobility Exercises

 Remain there for one minute, breathing easily.
 Allow your knees to creep further apart as your hips release; this will lower your butt.
 Push yourself back with your hands and sit on your heels and rest.

 Sink your body onto the right foot trapped under your left groin.
-Try to keep your body low and straight along the floor and resist the temptation to roll of the trapped leg.
+Try to keep your body low and straight along the floor and resist the temptation to roll off the trapped leg.
+This is one of the best hip mobility exercises.